apache/spark/docs/integration.rst

 .. autoclass:: airflow.contrib.operators.gcp_operator.GCP

-They also use :ref:`GcfHook` hook to communicate with Google Cloud Platform.
+They also use :ref:`GcfHook` to communicate with Google Cloud Platform.

 .. _GcfFunctionDeployOperator: